PoslavskySV/rings/doc/guide.rst

  - ``KaltofenMonaganEEZModularGCDInGF`` |br| Kaltofen's & Monagan's generic modular GCD (see [KalM99]_) for multivariate polynomials over finite fields with very small cardinality with EEZ-GCD used for modular images
  - ``EZGCD`` |br| Extended Zassenhaus GCD (EZ-GCD) for multivariate polynomials over finite fields (see Sec.
 7.6 in [GeCL92]_ and [MosY73]_).
  - ``EEZGCD`` |br| Enhanced Extended Zassenhaus GCD (EEZ-GCD) for multivariate polynomials over finite fields (see [Wang80]_).
+ - ``ZippelGCDInNumberFieldViaRationalReconstruction`` and ``ZippelGCDInNumberFieldViaLangemyrMcCallum`` |br| modular algorithms for computing GCD over polynomials over algebraic number fields: the first one uses rational reconstruction approach [Enca95]_, the second one relies on the strict coefficient bounds obtaines from resultant theory [LaMc89]_
+ - ``ModularGCDInNumberFieldViaRationalReconstruction`` and ``ModularGCDInNumberFieldViaLangemyrMcCallum`` |br| sparse Zippel-like interpolation-based modular algorithms for computing GCD over polynomials over algebraic number fields: the first one uses rational reconstruction approach [Enca95]_, the second one relies on the strict coefficient bounds obtaines from resultant theory [LaMc89]_

 The upper-level method ``MultivariateGCD.PolynomialGCD`` switches between Zippel-like algorithms and EEZ-GCD based algorithms.
 The latter are used only on a very dense problems (which occur rarely), while the former are actually used in most cases.
 In case of finite fields of very small cardinality Kaltofen's & Monagan's algorithm is used.
+For algebraic number fields modular (with sparse/dense switch) approach with rational reconstruction is used.
 Examples:

 .. tabs::